moritzheiber/secret-management-in-containers/markdown.md

 - You can use popular services such as GitHub for user authentication, including groups and organization level support
 - You can also use established identity providers such as RADIUS or LDAP
 - And if you're running on AWS, Vault can use each instance's IAM profile to securely authenticateapps running on them and provide secrets without having to use a side channel
+- The same goes for GCE and Azure: Using the platforms trust to identify and assign roles which can access secret data

 - Have you ever set up a full fledged PKI?
 It's a freaking pain in the ass.
 Well, Vault can do this for you, with all the bells and whistles you need!
   - root-cert management, intermediate-certs, fully-managed root or provided root, client or servers certs, OSP, OSCP, certificate expiration/revocation .. it's all in there